Learning Informative Health Indicators Through Unsupervised Contrastive Learning: Discussion

-\textbf{Detection Time:} The evaluation of the detection time showed that HELM is the best in performing early detection (green zone in \figref{fig:annotation}).
-Early detection is often considered desirable as it enables early maintenance planning.
-However, premature detections can also lead to additional work and squandered resources if the wheel is sent for reprofiling too early.
-Surprisingly, HELM is not the most sensitive model with respect to all fault types as it detected fewer shelling defects compared to the contrastive model.
-Further, the contrastive model detected most of the shelling defects in the same timespan as the domain experts - 15 out of 26 wheels detected in the orange zone.
-However, the contrastive learning model is less sensitive to cracks, where it often resulted in late detections (17 out of 53).
-In general, the sensitivity of the models can be adapted to the requirements of the users.
-If, for example, the user immediately stops operating the train given a detected defect, then early detection would result in machine downtime.
-If, however, the model is used to make long-term maintenance plans, then early detection is desirable.
+\textbf{Fault Detection Time Railway Wheels:} The evaluation of the detection times showed that HELM excels in early detection, corresponding to the green zone in \figref{fig:annotation}.
+Early detection is generally considered desirable as it enables early maintenance planning.
+However, premature detections can also lead to additional work and wasted resources if the wheel is sent to the workshop too early.
+Surprisingly, HELM is not the most sensitive model for all fault types, as it detected fewer shelling defects compared to the {C}ontrastive model.
+Furthermore, the {C}ontrastive model identified most shelling defects in the same timeframe as the domain experts - detecting 15 out of 26 wheels in the orange zone.
+However, the contrastive learning model is less sensitive to cracks, often resulting in late detections (17 out of 53).
+In general, the sensitivity of the models can be adapted to the users' requirements.
+For instance, if the user immediately stops train operation upon detecting a defect, early detection may result in machine downtime.
+On the contrary, if the model is used for long-term maintenance planning, early detection is desirable.
+Additionally, early detection of faults and the corresponding health ind{icator} as a severity measure can provide valuable information, especially when fault severity has not been defined or tracked before.
+Early detection could offer insights into how faults evolve, which can be verified in the future when trains enter the depot or workshop.
+Consequently, the model enables monitoring of fault severity evolution over time.